Benjaminelua/DataCamp_AssociateDataScientist_Projects/Clustering Antarctic Penguin Species/README.md

 # 🐧 Clustering Antarctic Penguins with Unsupervised Learning

 This project explores unsupervised machine learning techniques to identify natural groupings in a dataset of penguins from Antarctica.
-You were tasked with supporting a research team by discovering clusters among penguins using physical measurements, since the actual species labels were unavailable.
+I was tasked with supporting a research team by discovering clusters among penguins using physical measurements, since the actual species labels were unavailable.

 ---

 ## 📄 Project Description

 The dataset (`penguins.csv`) contains information about various penguin characteristics but lacks labels for species.
-Your goal is to apply clustering techniques to uncover possible natural groupings, which could potentially correspond to species such as Adelie, Chinstrap, and Gentoo.
+My goal is to apply clustering techniques to uncover possible natural groupings, which could potentially correspond to species such as Adelie, Chinstrap, and Gentoo.

 ### 📊 Dataset Overview